gmmorris/user_manual_for_me/README.md

 If I don't understand the wider purpose behind why we are doing something, I find it hard to engage with it.

-I dislike Gatekeeping, and will always prefer to incur some discomfort by accepting something that's not my personal ideal, which can be addressed after letting something through the gate.
-This is true for hiring (do they seem positive but lack something we need?
-Lets bring them in and empower them to fill the gaps) and is true for work produced (Not sure about the specific implementation, but it doesn't cause harm?
+I dislike Gatekeeping, and will always prefer to incur some discomfort by letting it through the gate, whenever it is something that can be addressed at a later point.
+This is true for hiring (They seem like a positive fit but lack something that we need?
+Lets bring them in and empower them to fill the gaps) and is equally true for the work we produce (Not sure about the specific implementation, but it doesn't cause imediate harm?
 Lets integrate sooner and iterate on improving it, rather than reject that PR for the 5th day in a row.)

 Organising team social things.
 I really struggle at this, please don't ask me to organise anything like that.